brmson/dataset-sts/data/hypev/mctest/README.md

 	http://research.microsoft.com/en-us/um/redmond/projects/mctest/

-and contains 300 children stories with many sentences and 4 questions each.
+and contains children stories with many sentences and 4 questions each.

+The standard dataset contains of two subsets that differ by their precise origin, but seem similar in character - mc160 and mc500.
+We also just concatenated them together to create a cummulative dataset mc660, to get more data to train the models as the samples are pretty tiny otherwise.

 Rather than Q/A pairs, we take advantage of the "Statements" dataset provided along with the original dataset, which just contains statements.